 This program provides for study and research leading to the degree of Master of Science in Manufacturing Systems Engineering.
 The thesis plan requires twenty-four credit hours of course work and a thesis.

-Plan B: Project Option
+Plan B: Non-Thesis Option

 All students (Plan A and Plan B) are required to take four core courses (twelve credit hours).
 The additional courses, as required, can be selected from a variety of elective courses offered.

 MFS 505: Modeling of Manufacturing Processes and Machines